astronomer/docs/software/create-deployment.md

 ## Customize Deployment release names

-An Airflow Deployment's release name on Astronomer is a unique, immutable identifier for that Deployment that corresponds to its Kubernetes namespace and that renders in Grafana, Kibana, and other platform-level monitoring tools.
+An Airflow Deployment's release name on Astronomer is a unique, immutable identifier for that Deployment.
+The release name corresponds to its Kubernetes namespace and that renders in Grafana, Kibana, and other platform-level monitoring tools.

 By default, release names are randomly generated in the following format: `noun-noun-<4-digit-number>`.
 For example: `elementary-zenith-7243`.
 Alternatively, you can customize the release name for a Deployment if you want all namespaces in your cluster to follow a specific style.